-- 1. In Install > Relay Layout (page 125), define 1 4 relays as an auger. - 2.
+- 1. In Install > Relay Layout (page 140), define 1 4 relays as an auger (plus any required feed and water lines). - 2.
 In Device Settings > Water & Feed > Help Settings, disable Feed by Quantity. - 3.
 In Device > Water and Feed, define the parameters as required. - Day: Set growth day.
 You can define days as negative days.
 Enter the number and then press the +/-key. - Time: Set event times for water, feeder, or auger.
 Check marks indicate ON at the event time, and dots indicate OFF.
-Toggle between check marks and dots with the +/- keys. - NOTE In Layers Mode, the time format is hh:mm:ss (in Control by Time only). - Water: Select a check mark to mark water lines to turn on, dot the ones to turn off. - Feeder: Check mark feed lines to turn on, dot the ones to turn off. - Auger: Check mark auger lines to turn on, dot the ones to turn off. - 4.
-Set the Water Overflow Alarms and Water Shortage Alarms. - NOTE: You can implement mealtime, clean up meals and other options similarly as shown earlier in the light programs.
+Toggle between check marks and dots with the +/- keys.

+NOTE In Layers Mode, the time format is hh:mm:ss (in Control by Time only).

+- Water: Select a check mark to mark water lines to turn on, dot the ones to turn off. - Feeder: Check mark feed lines to turn on, dot the ones to turn off. - o Auger: Check mark auger lines to turn on, dot the ones to turn off. - 4.
+Set the Water Overflow Alarms and Water Shortage Alarms.

-4.9.1.2 Control via Quantity
+NOTE: You can implement mealtime, clean up meals and other options similarly as shown earlier in the light programs.

+4.9.2 CONTROL VIA QUANTITY

-- 1. In Install > Relay Layout (page 125), define 1 4 relays as an auger. - 2.
-In Scale Menu > Scale Layout (page 90), map each silo to a channel. - 3.
+- 1. In Install > Relay Layout (page 140), define 1 4 relays as an auger (plus any required feed and water lines). - 2.
+In Scale Menu > Scale Layout (page 104), map each silo to a channel. - 3.
 In Device Settings > Water & Feed > Help Settings, enable Feed by Quantity. - 4.
 In Device > Water and Feed, define the parameters as required. - 5.
 Set the Water Overflow Alarms and Water Shortage Alarms.